slds-lmu/i2dl/content/chapters/08_ae/08-04-specific-ae.md

 title: "Chapter 08.04: Specific Autoencoders and Applications"
 weight: 8004
 ---
-In this subchapter, we focus on convolutional AEs.
-Furthermore, we also have a look at some common applications of AEs.
+This subchapter introduces convolutional autoencoders (ConvAEs), which utilize convolutional and transpose convolutional layers for processing image data.
+Furthermore, some practical applications e.g. the denoising of medical images or image compression are briefly presented.
 <!--more-->

 ### Lecture slides